-I am a doctoral student in political science with research interests in religion, ethics, and American foreign policy.
+I am a doctoral candidate in Government at the University of Texas with research interests in religion, ethics, and American foreign policy.
 I am also an aspiring coffee aficionado, part-time audiophile, and photography hobbyist.

 University of Texas at Austin

 Sat, 14 Jan 2017, Students Partnering for Undergraduate Rhetoric Success (SPURS), 2017 Winter Conference